Hi, I'm Alex.

 I design, build and research things from algorithms and genetics to furniture and web apps.

 I'm fascinated by the intersection of the arts and sciences, and found in my Undergraduate work that Computational Biology is a field ripe for new techniques in data visualization and cutting edge algorithm development.
 I completed my Sc.B. in Computational Biology in May of 2015.

 In my own time, I love to tinker with electronics, photography & video, and carpentry & metal working.
-Much of my work revolves around web based visualization and control, using HTML5, OpenGL and other modern web techniques to bring complex computational problems to life in a graphical manner.
+Much of my personal work involves carpentry and interactive web-connected electronics, using platforms such as Arduino and Intel Edison.

 SOME THINGS YOU SHOULD KNOW.

 I want to work on ground breaking technology that pushes the limits of automation.